Adjustable Upright Bass Bridges (Multiple Sizes Available)

 - To all 50 US States

-An adjustable bridge can be a godsend for your Upright Bass.
+Offered here in the most common 3/4 size, as well as for 1/4, 1/2, 7/8 and 4/4 size basses, an adjustable bridge can be a godsend for your Upright Bass.
 It gives you the ability to vary the action for different styles, lower for jazz styles, where fingerboard buzz is a welcome seasoning, in the middle for general play where you want more note bloom or boom, and higher for bluegrass or rockabilly slap.
 Of course, adjustable height bridges are also often a necessity to compensate for seasonal changes on some carved instruments.
+(Did you know that top orchestral players who use solid bridges commonly have a "winter" and "summer" bridge for this reason?)

-I have adjustable bridges on both my basses-- I like the ability to fine tune action, as well as raise it for an acoustic bluegrass jam so I can get maximum volume from string bloom room, or lower it for more fingerboard interaction when playing an amplified jazz gig.
+All of us here at the shop (past and present) have adjustable bridges on all of our basses.
+I appreciate the ability to fine tune action, especially here in the Northeast, where temperature and humidity can swing pretty wide with the seasons.
+And it's nice to be able to raise it for an acoustic bluegrass jam so I can get maximum volume from string bloom room, or lower it for more fingerboard interaction when playing an amplified jazz gig.

 Bridge Measurements (approx.)